idebtor/nowic/01GettingStarted.md

 ```

 - `//` The line begins with two slashes is not a part of source code.
 This line will be excluded when the program runs.
 - `#include ` The line begins with `#` is called a `preprocessor directive`.
-The prepocessor reads your program before it is compiled and only executes those lines beginning with a # sysmbol.
+The preprocessor reads your program before it is compiled and only executes those lines beginning with a # symbol.
 When you send the file to the compiler, the preprocessor substitutes the `#include` with the contents of the specified file.
 - `<iostream>` The `iostream` file must be included since this program uses `cout` to display console output.
 This kind of file is called a header file.
 In this way you can create and use __modules__ that define functions that you only add to your code when you need them.
 There are lots of different header files available for many different purposes.
 - `using namespace std;`  C++ uses namespaces to organize the names of program entities.
 This line declares that the program will be accessing entities whose names are part of the namespace called `std`.
 Every name created by the `iostream` file is part of `std` namespace.
 In order for a program to use the entities such as `cout` in `iostream`, it must have access to the `std` namespace.
 You may rewrite hello.cpp as shown below: